paulwizviz/learn-tendermint/docs/tendermint.md

 ### Solo network

 The solo network has one running tendermint node in a setup intended for you to experiment.
-The node is based on docker image derived from this [dockerfile](../build/tendermint/dev.dockerfile).
+The node is based on docker image derived from this [dockerfile](../build/tendermint/ex.dockerfile).
 In the dockerfile an executable `tendermint` is derived from this [source code](https://github.com/tendermint/tendermint.git).

 You will find a docker-compose network comprising a single node.
 The configuration is [here](../deployments/tmint/solo.yml).

 To experiment with the network, use the scripts provided and run the following commands.

 * `./scripts/tendermint.sh image build` to create the solo node.
-* `./scripts/ops.sh solo start` to activate the network.
+* `./scripts/tendermint.sh solo start:ex` to activate the network.
-* `./scripts/ops.sh solo stop` to de-activate the network.
+* `./scripts/tendermint.sh solo stop:ex` to de-activate the network.

 You will also find example scripts and application using [curl](../examples/tmint/curl/txn.sh) to simulate a client application.
 Use the client to: